 After you have added a table frame to a layout, you may want to make further modifications to individual fields in the table.
 You can add and remove fields, change field order, edit the width of one or more fields, and modify the appearance of the field.
 Field formatting can also be saved as a default for all new fields added to the table.

 Changes can be made to individual fields, all fields, or a selected subset of fields.
 To make changes to all fields in the table frame, in the Contents pane, right-click the table frame and click Properties.
-This opens the Element pane.
+The Element pane appears.
 In the Element pane, under Fields, click Show properties.
 This selects all fields in the table and displays their properties.

 To make changes to an individual field, select it in the Contents pane, right-click it, and click Properties.
-To make changes to some fields, press and hold the Ctrl or Shift keys on your keyboard and select the fields and then right-click and click Properties.
-The Element pane opens showing the properties for the selected fields.
+To make changes to some fields, press and hold the Ctrl or Shift key on your keyboard, select the fields, right-click and click Properties.
+The Element pane appears, showing the properties for the selected fields.

 With one or more fields selected in the Contents pane, you can modify the properties in the Element pane.

-Auto width is checked by default, meaning the field will automatically widen to fit all of the data.
-If it is unchecked, you can set the width of the field in the units of the page.
+Auto width is checked by default, meaning the field will automatically widen to fit all the data.
+When it is not checked, you can set the width of the field in the units of the page.
 If set to a specific width, the values of some fields may be truncated.
 You can check Enable word wrapping, which will write the data on multiple lines if the field is too narrow to fit all the information.